TranNhiem/MA_SSRL_Tensorflow/README.md

 ## First Checkout Guideline for Contribution

 Awesome!
-Thank You for being a part this project > > Before you start to contribute for this repository, please quick go through [Guidelines] (contribution_guideline.md).
+Thank You for being a part this project > > Before you start to contribute for this repository, please quick go through [Guidelines](contribution_guideline.md).

 ## List of Literature Overviews For Deep Understanding Project Method.

 Supervised + Self-Supervised Literatures > >
-Please Consider to go through all these Important papers [Papers] (data_augmentation_regularization_literature_overviews.md).
+Please Consider to go through all these Important papers [Papers](data_augmentation_regularization_literature_overviews.md).

 ## Our Project Proposal Methods